JF-School Admissions and Residency Requirements

 Adopted: September 24, 2015

-A person is eligible to attend the Hopkinton Public Schools if he or she is of school age and is:
+A person is eligible to attend the Hopkinton Public Schools if the student is of school age and is:

-- Living with the parent(s) or legal guardian(s) who have physical custody and are residents of Hopkinton, or
+Living with the parent(s) or legal guardian(s) who have physical custody and are residents of Hopkinton (proof of legal guardianship may be required), or

-The Superintendent may request three or more of the following as proof of residency: Purchase and Sale agreement, record of most recent mortgage payment, copy of lease with record of most recent rent payment, notarized attestation of residency, Section 8 Agreement, or utility bill (gas, oil, electric, cable, water, sewer).
+The Superintendent may request three or more of the following documents as proof of residency: Purchase and Sale Agreement, property deed, record of most recent mortgage payment, copy of fully executed lease, record of most recent rent payment, Section 8 Agreement, or utility bill (gas, oil, electric, cable, water, sewer).

-The superintendent may allow high school seniors whose parents or guardians have moved out of town to complete their education on the following two conditions:
+High school seniors whose parents or guardians have moved out of town, may petition the Superintendent to complete their education provided they meet the following two conditions at a minimum:

-- The family moves January 1 or later in the school year
+The family moves January 1 or later in the school year, and

 603 CMR 26.02